UoB-COMSM0166/2026-group-6/README.md

 ### Stakeholder Analysis

-In order to better identify the stakeholders involved or affected by the game, we conducted a stakeholder analysis of the game.
-The stakeholder onion model in Figure 1 shows different groups that are either involved or affected by the Echoes of Purity, organized according to their level of interaction with the system.
+In order to better identify the stakeholders involved or affected by the game, we conducted a stakeholder analysis of the project.
+Following the stakeholder taxonomy proposed by Alexander (2005), we adopted the stakeholder onion model to structure and visualise the different stakeholder groups related to the system.
+This model helps identify stakeholders based on their relationship and level of interaction with the system, enabling the development team to better understand the project context and stakeholder influence.

 <p align="center">
   <img src="resources/images/stakeholder-onion-model.svg" width="550"/>